MuhammadMuzammil7/Xcelerium_Training/Task_1/README.md

 This folder contains **Task 1** of the Xcelerium Training, which focuses on the design and verification of **fundamental combinational digital circuits** using SystemVerilog.

-Each subfolder represents an independent module with its corresponding testbench.
+Each subfolder represents an independent design with its corresponding testbench for functional verification.

 ---